USDA-FSEPRU/FS19C-commensal-Ecoli/Notes.md

 #To do

 ## FS19C
-* go through gifrop files to find isolates that are hemolysin-, LEE operon negative
+* new approach:
+    * run roary of commensals and STEC separate but make sure they have the same annotation approach?
+    * How to do Fisher exact test?
+    * DRAM
+* current approach:
+    * run prokka with Escherichia coli of commensals + STECs via gifrop
+    * parallel blast to make sure virulence genes exist in the strains
+      * custom database of virulence genes: track which source (EDL933, Sakai, etc.)

-  * read papers from Vijay (lee paper, eut operon)
+* read papers from Vijay (eut operon)
 * Read DRAM publication, go through github site to see how to download
 * highlight isolates in raxml tree once can narrow down which isolates have LEE operon, other virulence genes.
 Maybe gifrop results can help narrow that down?
 * check out anvi'o: https://merenlab.org/2016/11/08/pangenomics-v2/